 1. Check for Any Physical Damage:

 Examine your USB device including a USB cable and connectors for any dents or cracks.
 Check if the ports are intact and not loose, and make sure that your USB device is not physically broken.

 2. Connect Your USB Device to Another Computer

 This is another option to make sure that your USB device is not physically broken.
 Try to connect it to another computer and see if it will be detected this time.
 If the problematic device requires a USB cable, you can also try to use another cable just to make sure that the cable is not the one at fault.

 3. Reattach It to Your Computer

-option will fix your problem if it's due to incomplete interaction between your USB device and your PC.
+If you already tried reattaching your USB device to your PC prior to your USB ports trouble, then try to connect your device using each of the available USB ports this time around.
+This option will fix your problem if it's due to incomplete interaction between your USB device and your PC.

-your desktop every time you attach your USB device, then you can check option 5 from this list.
+However, if you notice that a message (ex.
+USB device not recognized, etc.) is popping up on your desktop every time you attach your USB device, then you can check option 5 from this list.